-Search for a Gold Filament Threads (SkinGold & GoldThread) clinic in your local area.
+Click for ALL Gold Filament Threads (SkinGold & GoldThread) clinics in the UK & Ireland.

 The use of gold threads for skin rejuvenation is also marketed as gold filament rejuvenation.
 It has been used successfully since the 1980s in Europe, having greater popularity in Russia and Asia.